qkmaxware/Qlib/readme.md

 | Toffoli | gates::CCNOT, gates::TOFFOLI | c1:qubit, c2:qubit t:qubit | [1, 0, 0, 0, 0, 0, 0, 0]<br>[0, 1, 0, 0, 0, 0, 0, 0]<br>[0, 0, 1, 0, 0, 0, 0, 0]<br>[0, 0, 0, 1, 0, 0, 0, 0]<br>[0, 0, 0, 0, 1, 0, 0, 0]<br>[0, 0, 0, 0, 0, 1, 0, 0]<br>[0, 0, 0, 0, 0, 0, 0, 1]<br>[0, 0, 0, 0, 0, 0, 1, 0] | If qubit 'c1' and 'c2' are set, apply quantum NOT gate to qubit 't' |

 ##### Custom Quantum Gates
-You can create your own quantum gate one of two ways.
+You can create your own quantum gate in one of two ways.
-1. Use the onequbitgate, controlledgate, and controlled2gate classes to create a gate quickly providing only a 2x2 matrix, and a name to the constructor.
+1. Use the onequbitgate, controlledgate, and controlled2gate classes to create a gate quickly providing, only a 2x2 matrix, and a name to the constructor.
 ```cpp
 //Definition of Pauli-Z using onequbitgate as the base class
 onequbitgate Z = onequbitgate(